-Through the play of story the affection between the various characters keeps changing.
-They all go through turmoil that is a creation of the circumstances that they land up in.
+Through the play of story, the affection between the various characters keeps changing.
+They all go through the turmoil that is a creation of the circumstances that they land up in.
 More often than not, circumstances are not what they create for themselves.
-They fall in and out of love, and discover their own longings through these changes.
-They understand relationships and their nature based on what they wanted, what they deserved, what they got and how they felt once they got it.
-There are various debates between good and bad, moral and immoral, love and lust, truth and lies, change and unchangeable, yogi and bhogi and all these debates make you think about your own situations and your own values.
+They fall in and out of love.
+And discover their own longings through these changes.
+They understand relationships and their nature.
+Based on what they wanted, what they deserved, what they got and how they felt once they got it.
+There are various debates between good and bad, moral and immoral, love and lust.
+Truth and lies, change and unchangeable, Yogi and Bhogi.
+And all these debates make you think about your own situations and your own values.

 Chitralekha is a philosophy-based fiction that questions the basic human nature.
 The impact of conditioning that comes from circumstances that the human being goes through.
 And tries to say that we are a product of our circumstances.
 Our concept of what is good and bad or what is right and wrong is made by the series of experiences that we go through.
 Another subtle point that it makes is that we can never predict our own emotions and behavior.
 Leave apart predicting someone else’s.
 A simple story with few but very well defined characters are based on the times of Maurya kingdom and its famous Chanakya, who is mentioned in one scene.
 I think to provide the timeline to the story.